Mizuseki-Lab/microdrive/README.md

 For other printers and/or resins, some adjustment may be needed.

 The drive is designed for a 1/2-inch 00-90 screw and a metal pole taken from a post terminal strip.
 The attachment is intended to be used with 3/8-inch 00-90 screws.
-To build the variangle attachment, 1/4-inch 000-120 screws and nuts are also needed
+To build the variangle attachment, 1/4-inch 000-120 screws and nuts are also needed.

+Quick instructions are avirable at https://github.com/Mizuseki-Lab/microdrive/tree/master/instructions

+* * *
 The original idea of the drive is described in the following paper.

 Micro-drive and headgear for chronic implant and recovery of optoelectronic probes